wizardsardine/liana/doc/TRY.md

 - `gpg` (On Debian/Ubuntu `apt install gpg`)

 To run the GUI you will need some additional libraries:
-- [`fontconfig`](https://www.freedesktop.org/wiki/Software/fontconfig/) (On Debian/Ubuntu `apt install libfontconfig1-dev`)
-- [Libudev](https://www.freedesktop.org/software/systemd/man/libudev.html) (On Debian/Ubuntu `apt install udev libudev-dev`)

 ### Throwaway folder

 You can follow the guide from any folder of your choice.
-We recommend using a dedicated folder you can wipe easily.
-On Linux:
+We recommend creating a new dedicated folder you can wipe easily after testing.

+If you are using a Linux terminal:
 ```
 mkdir liana_quicktry
 cd liana_quicktry